Wells Fargo Secured Visa® Credit Card Terms and Conditions

 3% of each transaction converted to

-an introductory or promotional APR is in effect, we will add a
+- Unless an introductory or promotional APR is in effect, we will add a “Margin” to the

 U.S.Prime Rate to determine your standard variable APR.
 For each billing period we will use the U.S.Prime Rate, or the average of the U.S.Prime Rates if there is more than one, published in the Money Rates column of The Wall Street Journal three business days prior to your billing statement closing date.
 If the U.S.Prime Rate is not published or is otherwise unavailable, whether temporarily or permanently, we will select a substitute index that we believe, in our sole discretion, to be similar to the U.S.Prime Rate.
-Currently, the U.S.Prime Rate is 3.25 percentage points.
+The U.S.Prime Rate is 4.00 percentage points as of 04/27/2017.

 - The "Margin" for purchases and balance transfers will be 15.74 percentage points.